 The facets provide a menu that contains links to every object in the app.
-This section will always be placed at the bottom of the overview pattern.
+This section will always be placed at the bottom of the Overview page.

-In general, the overview pattern is most common in apps that use a hierarchical navigation style.
-When using the overview pattern within a flat navigation style, make sure the information that is presented to the user is not simply duplicated from other tabs.
+In general, the Overview page is most common in apps that use a hierarchical navigation style.
+When using the Overview page within a flat navigation style, make sure the information that is presented to the user is not simply duplicated from other tabs.

 The facet section provides an entry point to every object in the app.
 Users may have access to full lists of less frequently used objects by tapping on each item.
 Most frequently used object types should be surfaced in preview table view sections instead of relying on the facet section.
 This pattern provides the user with more visibility of objects comparing to grouping object in a hamburger menu.